-- Unless you’re a genuine jackass, meeting the buyers face to face is a great way to connect.
-This connection actually could make the difference.
+- Unless you’re a genuine jackass, meeting the buyers face-to-face is a great way to connect.
+This connection could actually make the difference.
 Meeting the sellers helps buyers associate the house with a person instead of just an address.
 Very powerful stuff…

 - Furthermore, (insert jackass disclaimer here) I’ve had buyers walk away from a showing talking about the people more than the house.
-Buyers feel if you are good people somehow they can trust you more and therefore your house immediately becomes more appealing.
-It makes no logical sense, but hey–evidently that’s how humans work.
+Buyers feel if you are good people, somehow they can trust you more, and therefore your house immediately becomes more appealing.
+It makes no logical sense, but hey–evidently, that’s how humans work.

 - You get to answer any questions the buyers may have about the property or the neighborhood–things the buyer agent may not know.

 - You can get instant feedback.
-Before the buyers leave, you can always ask if they have any questions or use a causal “Should we start packing?” to find out the buyer’s impressions.
+Before the buyers leave, you can always ask if they have any questions or use a casual “Should we start packing?” to find out the buyer’s impressions.
 It doesn’t mean you will like the feedback or that it will be genuine, but it’s worth a shot.